Candied Watermelon Rind Delightful and Sweet Treat

 After simmering, remove the saucepan from heat.
 Let the rind cool in the syrup for one hour.
 This step helps the flavors absorb better.
 Once cooled, use a slotted spoon to take out the candied pieces.
 Place them on a wire rack.
 Let them dry for several hours or overnight.
 If you want, dust them with powdered sugar for extra sweetness.

 With these steps, you turn simple watermelon rind into a delightful treat.
-For a complete guide, check out the Full Recipe.

 Tips & Tricks